Chefs Plate vs HelloFresh in Canada: Which Meal Kit Is Better in 2026?

 Chefs Plate Menu Options

 The menu emphasizes speed and simplicity.
 Most recipes require 30 minutes or less with a maximum of six preparation steps.
-The 15-minute quick-prep category features pre-chopped vegetables and ready-made sauces, though these meals carry premium pricing averaging $12.95 per serving.
-Premium recipes with upgraded ingredients add $1.96 to $3.49 per serving, considerably less than HelloFresh’s premium upcharges.
+The 15-minute quick-prep category features pre-chopped vegetables and ready-made sauces, though those meals carry a premium surcharge (covered in the pricing section above).

-HelloFresh vs Chefs Plate: The Verdict on Variety
+Chefs Plate vs HelloFresh: The Verdict on Variety

 Click to Get up to 23 Free Meals + Free Sides for Life + Free shipping on 1st box